Social Anxiety and Substance Abuse

 Lead author Maria Pagano, Ph.
 D., believes that this is because “a sense of belonging is important to live sober and to thrive, and 12-step service offers a venue for those impaired by social anxiety.”

-It has been proven that those who attend a treatment center for substance abuse while receiving treatment for social anxiety have a 50 percent less chance of relapsing or ending up in prison six months after being released from treatment.
+It has been proven that those who attend a treatment center for substance abuse while receiving treatment for social anxiety have a 50 percent less chance of relapsing or ending up in jail six months after being released from therapy.
 Treatment centers such as Treatment Alternatives in Boca Raton, offer dual-diagnosis treatment for anxiety coupled with substance abuse.

 Unsure of whether or not you suffer from a form of social anxiety?
 Social anxiety is typically defined as a person who has unreasonable fears when it comes to social situations.
 “The sufferer is terrified that others will be critical, feel unprepared for the simplest tasks, or may lack experience in social situations.”
 If left untreated, anxiety can develop into a panic attack and exasperate an already developed substance abuse problem.